Flexible Finance Options - Buy Now Pay Later (12 months Deferred Payments) or 12 Months Interest-FreeFind Out More

 Composite doors are also especially effective at keeping warmth inside the home and are extremely difficult for an intruder to break through.
 Tough materials, a bespoke outer frame, and state-of-the-art locking systems combine to create an extraordinarily secure door.

+So, what is the difference between upvc and composite doors?
 While composite doors might command a higher price than their rivals, it’s worth bearing in mind that the energy savings they confer, and the reduced risk of burglary, might offset that price in the long-term.
 It’s also worth considering the effect an attractive, composite door might have on the price of your property should you come to sell – if you’re leading would-be buyers through a door that looks fantastic and feels sturdy, you might find them far more willing to splash out!
 Stormclad provides a wide range of doors, windows, and conservatories to homeowners in the East Midlands, so why not contact us today?